cidrblock/netcopa/README.md

 The path is then converted from yaml to a python dictionary and stored as extracted data for the device.

-After each extraction, the device's data is passwed to the `template` refernced in the parser.
+After each extraction, the device's data is passed to the `template` referenced in the parser.
 From `./templates/cisco_ios-xe/logging/levels.j2`:

 ```jinja